List of University of Chicago people

 This list of University of Chicago people provides links to list articles that include the faculty members, researchers, graduates, and other students of the University of Chicago.
-The alumni of the university include graduates and attendees.
-Graduates are defined as those who hold Bachelor's, Master's, PhD, or equivalent degrees from the university, while attendees are those who studied at the university (excluding the summer term) but did not complete the program or obtain a degree.
+The alumni include graduates and attendees.
+Graduates are defined as those who hold bachelor's, master's, PhD, or equivalent degrees from the university, while attendees are those who studied at the university (excluding the summer term) but did not complete the program or obtain a degree.
 The faculty of the university include long-term faculty members and temporary academic staffs.
 The long-term faculty members consists of tenure/tenure-track and equivalent academic positions, while that of temporary academic staffs consists of lecturers (without tenure), postdoctoral researchers, visiting professors or scholars (visitors), and equivalent academic positions.